The limiting law of the Discrete Gaussian level lines: Geometry of the disagreement polymers

 \section{Geometry of the disagreement polymers}

 Our eventual goal is to show that $\gamma$ behaves like an area tilted random walk.
 Hence, we would like to show that upon removing the main area tilt $\frac{|D_0|}{N_n}$ from \cref{eq:CE-with-area-cond}, $\gamma$ falls under the Ornstein--Zernike setup.
 We will prove this in a more general polymer model setting.
+Throughout this section, we can take any fixed $n \in \Z_+$ and $L$ large.

 To begin, we need to define the set of legal polymers from $A$ to $B$.
 Fix any two vertices $A, B \in (\Z^2)^*$ and a simply connected domain $V$ such that $A, B$ are on $\partial V$.
 As $\partial V$ is the boundary in $\R^2$ of a simply connected domain, consider any conformal map that sends $\partial V$ to the unit circle centered at the origin, mapping $A$ to the point $(0, -1)$ and $B$ to the point $(0, 1)$.
-Let $\xi$ be the boundary condition which is $h$ along the interval of $\partial V$ that maps to the arc of the unit circle in the upper half plane, and $h-1$ along the rest of $\partial V$, where $h$ can be chosen as desired.
+Let $\xi$ be the boundary condition which is $h$ along the interval of $\partial V$ that maps to the arc of the unit circle in the upper half plane, and $h-1$ along the rest of $\partial V$, where $h$ can be chosen as desired (the choice of $h$ is irrelevant in the following, all that matters here is that the boundary heights differ by 1).
 For every height function on $V$ with boundary condition $\xi$, there is a unique labeled disagreement polymer $\gamma$ which contains the boundary disagreements.
-Define $\cP_V(A, B)$ as the set of all such possible disagreement polymers in this setting (note that the choice of $h$ is irrelevant in defining this set, all that matters here is that the boundary heights differ by 1).
+Define $\cP_V(A, B)$ as the set of all such possible disagreement polymers in this setting.
 We can then extend this definition to domains $V$ with infinite volume by defining $\cP_V(A, B) = \bigcup_{V' \subset V} \cP_{V'}(A, B)$, where the union is over all simply connected $V' \subset V$ which have finite volume.